 I expected this book to teach me a lot of new things, and help me see the world in a different point of view, and I wasn’t disappointing at all.
 This is not a book that will deprive you from your sleep at night – in fact, it is one of those books where you read to learn, and it might seem boring at times, but that is only because it is full with information at all times.
 Wonderful read.

 Even though I didn’t have the opportunity to read the first book, this one was definitely breathtaking.

 There are, of course, parts that are connected to the first book.
 After the first 30 pages though, you get the hang of it, and the story just follows itself, and you can’t even feel that you haven’t read the first one.

 This is a Young Adult book, a story where one girl has powers that she doesn’t know she has.
 A boy tries to save this girl’s brother and tries hard not to show emotions and feelings (he fails miserably, of course).
 It is also a story where another girl is forced to find and kill the boy that was her best friend and the love of her life, just to save her family.

 A book full of adventure, different background stories, unexpected moments and actions that will make your jaw fall on the ground time after time.

 All of the characters are unique, special, and I fell in love with all their personalities.
 Especially Helene, with her strong character and strength.
 I also fell in love with Elias and his caring about others, even though he would never admit.

-I would definitely recommend this book for all out there that love adventure and glorious moments!
+I would definitely recommend A Torch Against the Night for all out there that love adventure and glorious moments!

 What is your favourite Young Adult book?
 What would you recommend for us to read?